Slater Rhea

-Slater Rhea (帅德; Shuài Dé; literally: "Handsome Virtue") is an American singer, songwriter and TV personality on national TV in China.
-Rhea is a regular performer on Chinese music and entertainment programs, having made appearances on China Central Television, China Education Television, Jiangsu TV, Beijing TV, Inner Mongolia TV, Yunnan TV, Anhui TV, as well as other local and provincial stations across China.
+Slater David Rhea (帅德; Shuài Dé; literally: "Handsome Virtue", born 1987) is an American singer, songwriter and television personality based in China.
+Rhea is a performer of Chinese music and has made appearances on China Central Television, China Education Television as well as local and provincial television stations across China.
 Rhea performs in Chinese (primarily Mandarin, but also in Shaanxi dialect), Mongolian, and English.
 While he rose to prominence in China for singing traditional Chinese folk tunes, he also writes and sings Chinese pop and educational music and performs a variety of English-language material including American jazz standards and rock-and-roll.

-Rhea has been referred to in Chinese and international media as a cultural ambassador and "musical diplomat" because of his background in international relations and dream to improve U.S.-China relations through his music and performances.
+Rhea has been referred to in Chinese and international media as a cultural ambassador and "musical diplomat" because of his background in international relations and dream to improve U.S.–China relations through his music and performances.
 Rhea additionally credits former U.S. Secretary of State Madeleine Albright, whom he met and sang for in 2016, as an inspiration to pursue a career in cultural diplomacy.
 Rhea lives in Beijing and, in addition to his entertainment career, holds a position as lecturer in English and International Studies at Beijing Foreign Studies University.

-Childhood and education
+Life and career

 Rhea was born and raised in Alexandria, Louisiana, where he was first singled out to sing solos in his Catholic church choir and learned piano and violin in local music programs.
 He was enrolled in the Boy Scouts of America from grade one and earned the rank of Eagle Scout at age 13.

 He graduated from the Louisiana School for Math, Science and the Arts in Natchitoches, Louisiana, before attending the University of Oklahoma as a National Merit Scholar, where he earned dual bachelor's degrees in Chinese Language and Literature and Asian Studies.
 He attended the Johns Hopkins University-Nanjing University Center for Chinese and American Studies in Nanjing, China, where he studied, wrote and defended a 100-page thesis in Mandarin and earned dual master's degrees in China Studies and International Politics from Johns Hopkins University and Nanjing University while first performing on Nanjing-based Jiangsu TV.